-In a computing context, security comprises cybersecurity and physical security — both are used by enterprises to protect against unauthorized access to data centres and other computerized systems.
+In a computing context, security comprises cybersecurity and physical security — both are used by enterprises to protect against unauthorised access to data centres and other computerised systems.
 Information security, which is designed to maintain the confidentiality, integrity and availability of data, is a subset of cybersecurity.

 Elements of cybersecurity